LaChere/support/README.md

-# support
+# La Chere Mobile APP Support Page
-La Chere Mobile APP Support Page
+Users can create an issue in a public repository where issues have not been disabled.